-We target a platform with m processors P_u , $1 \le u \le m$, fully interconnected as a (virtual) clique.
+We target a platform (see Figure 2), with m processors P_u , $1 \le u \le m$, fully interconnected as a (virtual) clique.
 We associate to each processor a failure probability $0 \le \mathsf{fp}u \le 1$, $1 \le u \le m$, which is the probability that the processor breaks down during the execution of the application.
+A set of processors with identical failure probabilities is denoted Failure Homogeneous and otherwise Failure Heterogeneous.
+We consider a constant failure probability as we are dealing with workflows.
+These workflows are meant to run during a very long time, and therefore we address the question of whether the processor will break down or not at any time during execution.
+Indeed the maximum latency will be determined by the latency of the datasets which are processed after the failure.

-There is a bidirectional link $\mathsf{link}{u,v}: P_u \to P_v$ between any processor pair P_u and P_v , of bandwidth $\mathsf{b}{u,v}$.
+There is a bidirectional link $link{u,v}: P_u \to P_v$ between any processor pair P_u and P_v , of bandwidth $b{u,v}$.
 The speed of processor P_u is denoted as s_u , and it takes X/s_u time-units for P_u to execute X floating point operations.
-We also enforce a linear cost model for communications, hence it takes $X/\mathsf{b}{u,v}$ time-units to send (or receive) a message of size X from P_u to P_v .
-Communication contention is taken care of by enforcing the one-port model [5, 6].
+We also enforce a linear cost model for communications, hence it takes $X/b{u,v}$ time-units to send (or receive) a message of size X from P_u to P_v .
+Communication contention is taken care of by enforcing the one-port model [6, 7].
 In this model, a given processor can be involved in a single communication at any time-step, either a send or a receive.
 However, independent communications between distinct processor pairs can take place simultaneously.
-The one-port model seems to fit the performance of some current MPI implementations, which serialize asynchronous MPI sends as soon as message sizes exceed a few megabytes [12].
+The one-port model seems to fit the performance of some current MPI implementations, which serialize asynchronous MPI sends as soon as message sizes exceed a few megabytes [13].

-We consider three types of platforms: Fully Homogeneous platforms have identical processors ($s_u = s$ for $1 \le u \le m$) and interconnection links ($b{u,v} = b$ for $1 \le u, v \le m$); Communication Homogeneous platforms, with identical links but different speed processors, introduce a first degree of heterogeneity; Fully Heterogeneous platforms constitute the most difficult instance, with different speed processors and different capacity links.
+We consider three types of platforms:

+- Fully Homogeneous platforms have identical processors ($s_u = s$ for $1 \le u \le m$) and interconnection links $(b{u,v} = b \text{ for } 1 \leq u, v \leq m);$ - Communication Homogeneous platforms, with identical links but different speed processors, introduce a first degree of heterogeneity; - Fully Heterogeneous platforms constitute the most difficult instance, with different speed processors and different capacity links.